stuyvesant-cs/dwlessons/23-24/fcs/24_1/08_python.md

 template: main

 #### Number Types
-There are 2 number types, integers and floating points.
+There are 2 number types, `int` (integers) and `float` (floating points).

 --

 Performing arithmetic operations between values of the same type will return the same type

 --
-- except for division, which always returns a floating point.
+- except for division, which always returns a `float`.

 --

-Performing arithmetic operations with at least one floating point type will always return a floating point value.
+Performing arithmetic operations with at least one `float`  always return a floating point value.

 ---
 template: main